Responsible

 Reality as judge

 The basis of science is to determine what is true, not by what the greatest authorities claim, or by what would be true in the ideal universe, or some magical revelation or inner feeling, but by what actually happens in the real world.
 Philosophers could theorize about whether a heavy object fell faster than a light object, but Galileo actually tried it (contrary to expectations, both fell at the same speed).
-Nature, not philosophers or authorities, is the ultimate judge of scientific truth.
+The way the world works is the ultimate measure of scientific truth, not the pronouncements of philosophers or other authorities.

 The ability to correct false beliefs